--> Skip to main content

 Snake and Ladder had its origin in India - It was known as Moksha Patam or Parama Padam

-The British took the game to England in 1892 and named it Snakes and Ladders and changed it according to Victorian values.
+The game was introduced to England by the British in 1892, where it was renamed Snakes and Ladders and modified to reflect Victorian moral values.